-Why do drinking water suppliers such as DWSD issue boil-water notices?
+Why do drinking water suppliers such as DWSD issue Precautionary Boil Water notices?
 Most are related to the occasional equipment malfunctions and pipeline breaks that increase the risk of contaminants entering the drinking water distribution system.
 When problems arise, as they do with all water supply systems, DWSD goes beyond the requirements of law to protect public health.
-We issue boil-water notices as a precaution even when contamination is unlikely.
+The District will issue Precautionary Boil Water Notices as a precaution even when contamination is unlikely.

 What does boiling water accomplish?

 Boiling is considered the safest and most effective method of water disinfection.
 Vigorous boiling for two minutes will kill any disease-causing microorganisms and parasites present in water.
 The flat taste of boiled water can be improved by aeration: pouring it back and forth from one container to another.
 In lieu of boiling, you may purchase bottled water or get water from another suitable source.

 It's prudent to boil water when your water supplier issues a Precautionary Boil Water Notice, when service has been interrupted, or when a natural disaster like a flood or hurricane has disrupted water service.

 It is a notification that advises customers to boil tap water used for drinking, cooking and ice-making until tests verify the water is safe.
 The tests generally takes 48 to 72 hours to complete.
 It is not necessary to boil water for showering or other external uses.